stephend/citybeautiful.nz/_posts/2017-03-01-wellington-under-the-mountain.md

 ---
 layout: post
-title: Under The Mountain (of cash)
+title: Wellington: Under The Mountain
 ---

 In recent years, the government has poured vast sums of money into highways in Wellington.
 The just-opened Kapiti Expressway cost [$630 million](http://www.stuff.co.nz/motoring/87003336/Northern-half-of-Kapiti-expressway-gets-green-light-as-true-cost-is-finally-revealed).
 Transmission Gully is still under construction, and will cost [$850 million](http://www.nzta.govt.nz/projects/wellington-northern-corridor/transmission-gully/), a figure that doesn't even include the extra costs that come from the Public-Private Partnership scheme used to build it.